triptease/docs/README.md

 #### What specific data do we read?

 We read the following information
-- Search & rate availability pages
+- Search query
+    - Checkin,
+    - Checkout,
+    - Number of adults,
-    - Checkin, checkout, number of adults, number of children
+    - Number of children
+- Search results
-    - Room name, rate name, price
+    - Room and rate names
+    - Price
 - Booking confirmation pages
     - Booking reference
+    - Total price,
-    - Total price, room only price
+    - Room only price
+    - Room and rate names
+- Guest’s information
+    - IP address (always masked),
+    - Approximate Geo location (country/region),
-- Guest’s location, browser and device information
+    - Browser and device information (from User Agent)
-- Hotel address
+- Hotel information
+    - Street
+    - Postal Code
+    - City
+    - Country
+    - Geo location

 #### What data do we never read?